-Summaries of the results calculated by MILDOS-AREA are available under the "Results" tab on the main program window (Figure 7-1).
+Summaries of the results calculated by MILDOS4 are available under the "Results" tab on the main program window (Figure 7-1).
 The "Standard Report" sub-tab contains a list of the input data and a summary of the results.
-The "ECL Check" sub-tab contains comparisons of the calculated radionuclide concentrations against the effluent concentration limits (ECLs) found in the NRC's Standards for Protection against Radiation (10 CFR Part 20).
+The "ECL Check" sub-tab contains comparisons of the calculated radionuclide concentrations against the ECLs found in 10 CFR Part 20.
 The "40CFR190" sub-tab contains a summary of estimated doses, which excludes contributions from radon emissions, for comparison against the EPA's Environmental Radiation Protection Standards for Nuclear Power Operations (40 CFR Part 190).
-The latter two output summaries are also included in the standard report output.
-All three output summaries (standard report, "10CFR20" comparison, and "40CFR190" comparison) are written to three separate files in HTML format (MILDOSreport.htm, ECLreport, and 40CFR190Report.htm, respectively) in the program directory.
+The "Custom Output" sub-tab contains user-specified result tables if the user selected the custom output option.
+The "ECL Check" and "40CFR190" output summaries are also included in the standard report output.
+All four output summaries (standard report, "10CFR20" comparison, "40CFR190" comparison, and custom output) are written to four separate files in HTML format (MILDOSreport.htm, ECLreport, 40CFR190Report.htm, and MILDOSuserTables.htm, respectively) in the program directory.
 These files are easily viewable in any Web browser and restored each time the user file is loaded when results are present.
-These files are overwritten each time a program run is executed.
+Since these results are in HTML format, the user can select and copy the results directly from the corresponding MILDOS4 sub-tab and paste into a spreadsheet or word processing program for further manipulation.
+The HTML files in the application directory are overwritten each time a program run is executed.

-The "Interactive Results" sub-tab gives the user access to detailed results through an optiondriven interface.
+The "Interactive Results" sub-tab gives the user access to detailed results through an option-driven interface.
 Results are available through various combinations involving receptors, sources, time steps, radionuclides, solubility classes, particle sizes, age groups, pathways, and organs.